majkinetor/au/README.md

 Installation
 ------------

+On Powershell 5+: `Install-Module au`.
-Copy Powershell module to any of the directories in the $Env:PSModulePath.
+Otherwise, copy Powershell module to any of the directories in the `$Env:PSModulePath`.

 Creating the package updater script
 -----------------------------------